Your First Workflow

 That's it!
 After the build completes, your tasks are officially registered.
 You can view them from your workflow's Tasks page in the Render Dashboard:

-Now that we have a registered task, let's run it!
-The quickest way to trigger our first run is from the Render Dashboard:
+Now that we've registered a task, let's run it!
+The quickest way to trigger our first run is in the Render Dashboard:

 -